patgeitner/nasa-coral-health-observation/README.md

 ## Installation/Setup
 A Google Earth Engine account is needed in order to access the satellite data.
 Proceed to https://earthengine.google.com to create an account.

+To download the coral data needed for building the coral presence models, create on Allen Coral Atlas: https://allencoralatlas.org

 ## Data Collection
 The following notebooks are used to process and merge the coral datasets and add the satellite data: